 The Group's net obligation for long-term employee benefits is equal to the value of future benefits acquired by personnel in exchange for services rendered in the current and prior periods.
-This expense is mainly shown under the research and development expenses in the consolidated income statement.

 Revenue from contracts with customers

 The Group's revenue, which is presented net of sales taxes, is primarily generated by the sale of our software and 3D printed products and services.
 Software revenue is comprised of perpetual and periodic licenses, maintenance revenue and software development service fees.
 Perpetual license holders may opt to take an annual maintenance contract, which leads to annual fees.
 Periodic licenses entitle the customer to maintenance, support and product updates without additional charge.
 Revenue from prototypes and end products involving 3D printing technology is derived from our network of production centers and may include support and services such as pre-production collaboration prior to the actual production.